olcf/olcf-user-docs/systems/rhea_user_guide.rst

     **note: we recommend the following general guidelines for using the programming environment modules:**

-    -  do not purge all modules; rather, use the default module environment provided at the time of login, and modify it.
+    -  Do not purge all modules; rather, use the default module environment provided at the time of login, and modify it.
-    -  do not swap moab, torque, or mysql modules after loading a programming environment modulefile.
+    -  Do not swap moab, torque, or mysql modules after loading a programming environment modulefile.

 --------------

-compiler wrappers
+Compiler wrappers
 -----------------

-commodity clusters at the olcf can be accessed via the following wrapper
+Commodity clusters at the olcf can be accessed via the following wrapper
 programs:

 -  ``mpicc`` to invoke the c compiler